Lemoncode/react-hooks-by-example/16-memo-predicate/Readme.md

 }
 ```

-- Let's change the component _src/demo.tsx_,  we will start by just adding something hardcoded in file:
+- Let's change the component _src/demo.tsx_,  we will start by just adding something hardcoded in the component:

 ```tsx
 import * as React from "react";